-As a producer, Lexi Clare is passionate about contributing to the theatrical landscape in a way that challenges the dominant image of gender in theatre and champions the voices of emerging artists.
+Alongside theatre-making and performing, Lexi has also been working as an independent theatre producer since 2017.
+As a producer, Lexi Clare is passionate about contributing to the theatrical landscape in a way that expands upon the dominant image of gender and sexuality in theatre and champions the voices of emerging artists.

 In 2017, she launched Maiden Speech, a dynamic and exciting theatre festival that provides a much-needed platform to showcase the boldest new work from a new generation of theatre-makers.